microsoft/fluentui/packages/react-label/Spec.md

   required?: boolean | ShorthandProps<ComponentProps>;

   /**
-   * A label supports different sizes.
+   * A label supports different font sizes, see tokens for reference.
    * @defaultvalue 'medium'
    */
   size?: 'small' | 'medium' | 'large';

   /**
    * A label supports semibold/strong fontweight.
+When size is set to large, label strong will be set by default.
    * @defaultvalue false
    */
   strong?: boolean;